 Practice Based Learning for MPH Students

-All MPH students must do a summer internship and fulfill the practicum requirement.
+All two year MPH students must do a summer internship and fulfill the practicum requirement.
 If the approved internship does not fulfill the practicum requirement, students may take a practicum course (see below).

 Information on the practice requirement and internship (links connect to the internships section on the website)